koutianqi/koutianqi.github.io/index.markdown

   <h2 class="desktop-only"><strong>ABOUT ME</strong></h2>
   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

 I am a Ph.D. candidate at the [College of Information Sciences and Technology](https://ist.psu.edu/about) at [Penn State University](https://www.psu.edu), advised by [Dr. Dana Calacci](https://www.dcalacci.net).
+I have interdisciplinary training in computer science, philosophy of science, and science and technology studies.

 AI is routinely framed as transformative, yet its social benefits and technical functionalities often fall short of expectations.
 There is little understanding of **what epistemic and institutional values and norms systematically sustain hype while obscuring accountability for its harms**.
 My research provides this understanding and suggests interventions.